radthoc/postsapp/README.md

 Notes
 -----
-In order to prevent spams we added a redundant field in the forms hidden through css.
+- In order to prevent spams we added a redundant field in the forms hidden through css.
 Normal users will not be able to see the field, but spambots will try to enter a value into it because they do not process CSS or javascript.
+- Since there's no security implemented the user is hardcoded in the creation of posts and comments.
+- This site uses no framework or libraries due to special requirements for the test